Your Cart is Empty

-- REHOMING OR NEEDING TO SURRENDER A PET –
+REHOMING OR NEEDING TO SURRENDER A PET

-- REHOMING OR NEEDING TO SURRENDER A PET –
+REHOMING OR NEEDING TO SURRENDER A PET

 Pets are not meant to be disposable:

-- When we get busy sometimes our pets don’t get the care they deserve and whenever an animal that we care about starts to become neglected, it is time to consider our options.
-It can be a very traumatic experience to give up a pet but we always need to make life better for the pet and for ourselves.
+- When we get too busy sometimes and our pets suffer by not getting care and affection it deserves.
+Whenever an animal that we care about starts to become neglected, it is time to consider our options.
+It can be a very traumatic experience for anyone when they decide to give up a pet but we always need to make the right decision that will help make life better for the pet (and for ourselves).

-• There are municipal shelters, humane societies, etc. that may be able to take your pet.
+- There are municipal shelters, humane societies, etc. that may be able to take your pet.
 Usually they require a fee to surrender your pet.
 The good thing about shelters is that they are carefully monitored and they employ veterinarians and other people to care for the pets properly.
 Some shelters have a time limit for housing a pet.
 Others have no kill policies in place.
 Be sure to ask prior to surrendering any pet to them.

-• Most reputable breeders are compassionate people who will have some type of Foster / Surrender program / policy in place.
+- Most reputable breeders are compassionate people who will have some type of Foster / Surrender program / policy in place.
 This does not mean that they can always take in every animal but most will do what they can to help make sure that pets do not become homeless.
 As a breeder, we feel that we have an obligation to help all animals.
 It is especially important for every breeder to pay particular attention to the species of animals they raise.